tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### Why might data validation show inconsistencies?

-Tapdata uses a variety of proprietary technologies to ensure data consistency.
+TapData uses a variety of proprietary technologies to ensure data consistency.
 If data inconsistency is indicated after performing validation, possible reasons include:

 * **New business data has been entered into the database**: You can add filtering conditions to the validation task to exclude newly added data.
 * **Full/incremental synchronization is in progress**: If it is a full data synchronization task, wait until the task is completed before validating.
 If it is an incremental data synchronization task, use filtering conditions to exclude data changes after a certain point.